ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

 <br />

-### Expanding OCS by adding worker nodes to your VPC cluster
+### Expanding ODF by adding worker nodes to your VPC cluster
 {: #ocs-vpc-add-worker-nodes}

-To increase the storage capacity that is available to OpenShift Container Storage, add compatible worker nodes to your cluster.
+To increase the storage capacity that is available to OpenShift Data Foundation, add compatible worker nodes to your cluster.
 {: shortdesc}

 1. Expand the worker pool of the cluster that is used for OCS by [adding worker nodes](/docs/openshift?topic=openshift-add_workers).
-Ensure that your worker nodes meet the [requirements for OCS](/docs/openshift?topic=openshift-ocs-storage-prep#ocs-classic-plan).
-If you deployed OCS on all of the worker nodes in your cluster, the OCS drivers are installed on the new worker nodes when they are added to your cluster.
+Ensure that your worker nodes meet the [requirements for ODF](/docs/openshift?topic=openshift-ocs-storage-prep#ocs-classic-plan).
+If you deployed ODF on all of the worker nodes in your cluster, the ODF drivers are installed on the new worker nodes when they are added to your cluster.
-2. If you deployed OCS on a subset of worker nodes in your cluster by specifying the private `<worker-IP>` parameters in your `OcsCluster` custom resource, you can add the IP addresses of the new worker nodes to your OCS deployment by editing the custom resource definition.
+2. If you deployed ODF on a subset of worker nodes in your cluster by specifying the private `<worker-IP>` parameters in your `OcsCluster` custom resource, you can add the IP addresses of the new worker nodes to your ODF deployment by editing the custom resource definition.
   ```sh
   oc edit ocscluster ocscluster-vpc
   ```